 Third year of study

 In the third year the basic skills of the professional subjects Taxation, Management Accounting, Financial Accounting and Auditing are addressed to serve as basis for the essential development and integration of topics in the honours year.
-The integration of these subjects is also practically demonstrated in a semester module in Information Systems.
+The integration of these subjects is also practically demonstrated in a semester module in Digital and Leadership Acumen.

 Students with in arrears undergraduate modules